|Course #||Credit Hours||Course Name|

 ADMISSION REQUIREMENTS: Students must have a score of at least 20 on the ACT English test or 450 on the SAT Verbal test to be admitted as freshmen into the Journalism and Professional Writing major.

-Among REQUIREMENTS FOR GRADUATION, the student must have at least a 2.00 average in the major.
+Among REQUIREMENTS FOR GRADUATION, the student must have a grade point average of 2.00 or higher in the major and have 120 college level credit hours.

 The Journalism and Professional Writing major prepares student for careers in broadcast and publication including writing, editing, and reporting.
 Exploration of current ethical and legal issues associated with the media is also conducted.
 Students receive a solid foundation in the multimedia skills that are increasingly in demand in today’s workforce.
 Students can gain real world experience by serving on the staff of the Battler Columns, the AB newspaper.